June 5-8, 2014

 Why not come for the whole weekend?
 There’s plenty to do.
 If your schedule doesn’t allow, we offer meal options to fit your needs.
 Click on the "pricing" link on the right to see how much your weekend may cost.
 Online registration will open March 17.

 Each class has its own headquarters and stays in the same dorm(s).
 To get the complete Colby experience, we encourage you to stay on campus.
 Dorm rooms have one or two single beds and shared bathrooms.
 Standard linens are supplied.
 Plan ahead to room with friends, which you should note on your registration form.

 If your days of staying in the dorms are over, feel free to make your own hotel reservations.
 Information on area hotels is available online

 Your first stop is the registration area in the Schair-Swenson-Watson Alumni Center.
 Alumni may check in beginning June 5 from 10 a.m. to 10 p.m.
-Official on-campus events June 5, however, are only for the Class of 1964 (50th reunion); other classes may hold pre-reunion events off campus.
+Official on-campus events June 5, however, are only for the Classes of 1959 and 1964 (55th and 50th reunion); other classes may hold pre-reunion events off campus.
 The registration area is open Friday, 8 a.m.–11 p.m., and Saturday, 8 a.m.–3 p.m.